mt-support/tribe-ext-custom-datepicker-start-date/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Disallows non-Administrator users from selecting an event start date in the past.
-Works for new and existing events.
-Applies to the wp-admin event edit screen and the Community Events form (if installed).
+Restrict the event start date for non-Administrator users.
+Disallows setting a start date in the past by default.
+Filters exist for customizing to something else and for setting a maxDate.
+Works for new and existing events on the wp-admin event add/edit screen and, if applicable, the Community Events add/edit event form.

 == Description ==

+Restrict the event start date for non-Administrator users.

-Disallows non-Administrator users from selecting an event start date in the past.
+Disallows setting a start date in the past by default.

+Filters exist for customizing to something else and for setting a maxDate.
-Works for new and existing events.

-Applies to the wp-admin event edit screen and the Community Events form (if installed).
+Works for new and existing events on the wp-admin event add/edit screen and, if applicable, the Community Events add/edit event form.

 == Installation ==